How to Create and Use Conversational Flows

 They will be extremely useful to your business and your online store, because they allow you to set up different types of automations, create advanced flows based on the preferences of your customers and overall take the segmentation process to the next level!

-And as always, if you have any questions regarding the features of your conversational flows or are not sure how to set up properly, don`t hesitate to contact our support team!
+As always, if you have any questions regarding the features of your conversational flows or are not sure how to set up properly, don't hesitate to contact our support team at email@example.com or via Facebook Messenger!